ORCP 36 – GENERAL PROVISIONS GOVERNING DISCOVERY

 GENERAL PROVISIONS GOVERNING DISCOVERY

 A Discovery methods.
-Parties may obtain discovery by one or more of the following methods: depositions upon oral examination or written questions; production of documents or things or permission to enter upon land or other property, for inspection and other purposes; physical and mental examinations; and requests for admission.
+Parties may obtain discovery by one or more of the following methods: depositions on oral examination or written questions; production of documents or things or permission to enter land or other property for inspection and other purposes; physical and mental examinations; and requests for admission.